-Components and Characterization of Fretting Damage in Untreated Components.
-Photographs of a Ti-6Al-4V compressor blade and disk are shown in Figs. 1 and 2, as close-up views of the fretting affected edge-of-contact regions.
-Figure 3(a) shows a typical network of parallel microcracks found in the dovetail EOB.
-A micrograph of the cross section, Fig. 3(b), shows that the depth of the microcrack (arrows) is less than 0.003 in.
-(0.075 mm).
+Photographs of a Ti-6Al-4V compressor blade and disk are shown in Figures 1 and 2, as close-up views of the fretting affected edge-of-contact regions.
+Figure 3(a) shows a typical network of parallel microcracks found in the dovetail edge-ofbedding.
+A micrograph of the cross-section, Figure 3(b), shows the depth of the microcrack (arrows) is less than 0.003 in (0.075 mm).